 Why choose Bury St Edmunds?

-The town does modern well too, though.
+The town does ‘modern’ well too.
 At the south side of the centre is the Arc shopping centre, with its curved silver-grey metallic panels cladding the bright Debenhams store that looks onto the elegant pedestrianised parades of 37 stores.
 Backing onto a cinema complex with further restaurants, and also boasting an impressive music and event venue called the Apex, this modern addition to the town complements the older centre well.

-Property in Bury St Edmunds varies from period town houses to modern apartments, the market doesn’t move as quickly as Cambridge and prices are around 30% lower perhaps because the town lacks a direct train link to London, but it can be a challenge to find a property that gives the inside and outside space you may want, but it still in a quiet location near to the centre.
+Property in Bury St Edmunds varies from period town houses to modern apartments; the market doesn’t move as quickly as Cambridge and prices are around 30% lower (perhaps because the town lacks a direct train link to London).
+It can be a challenge to find a property that gives the inside and outside space you may want, but is still in a quiet location near to the centre.
+Our property agent has the expert knowledge of Bury to find you just that – or any other property type you may need.
 The future bodes well for the town, and it’s our top tip in East Anglia for investors.
 Our buying agent in Bury St Edmunds is on hand with their expert knowledge to help you find the right property to meet your requirements.

 To see how our buying agent can help you to find your dream property in Bury St Edmunds, please get in touch through the contact page.